 Radar Scan vs Traditional SEO Audit for UAE Websites

-Radar is a fast structural scan for public UAE websites.
-It shows which pages, hubs, and leaves are visible, where discovery is blocked, and what to fix first.
+Radar is a fast structural scan for public websites in the UAE.
+It shows visible pages, hubs, leaves, weak spots, and where search discovery appears blocked.

 In brief

-- Radar scans public websites and turns structural issues into clear fixes, such as missing hubs, orphan leaves, and shallow clusters.
+- Radar focuses on visible site structure and action-led findings such as missing hubs, orphan leaves, and shallow content clusters.

-- It checks visible pages, hubs, weak spots, sitemap, robots, and home access, then gives a readiness score and practical next steps.
+- It checks public website elements including pages, hubs, leaves, weak spots, sitemap, robots, and homepage access, then highlights practical next steps.

-- Radar is not designed for sites behind logins, paywalls, or aggressive bot protection.
-A URL snapshot can be visualized through JSON import.
+- Radar does not scan sites behind logins, paywalls, or strong bot protection.
+In those cases, a URL snapshot can be visualised through JSON import.

 What to do

-When Radar finds a structural gap, the next layer can be planned around demand mapping, hub and leaf page architecture, evidence-backed pages, internal linking, deployment, sitemap submission, indexing support, and growth monitoring.
-This makes the scan a starting point, not the whole SEO process.
+If the scan shows missing structure, the next step can move into building the search layer around demand mapping, hub and leaf planning, evidence-backed pages, internal linking, deployment, sitemap submission, indexing support, and growth monitoring.

 What to keep in mind

-A traditional SEO audit may be more appropriate when a team needs a broader custom review beyond a structural scan.
-Radar focuses on public website scanning, website graph visualization, readiness scoring, and practical next steps rather than every possible SEO audit category.
+A traditional SEO audit may be a better fit when a team needs a wider custom review beyond structural scanning.
+Radar is centred on public site scans, graph-style structure visibility, readiness scoring, and practical next steps rather than trying to cover every audit angle.

-There are clear limits.
-Radar does not scan sites behind logins, paywalls, or aggressive bot protection.
-If a site cannot be scanned directly, teams can use JSON import to visualize a URL snapshot they provide.
+There are clear operating limits.
+Radar does not scan websites behind logins, paywalls, or aggressive bot protection.
+When direct scanning is not possible, a team can provide a URL snapshot and use JSON import for visualisation instead.